Requiem (Verdi): 19th century

-The Requiem was first performed in the church of San Marco in Milan on 22 May 1874, the first anniversary of Manzoni's death.
+The Requiem was first performed in the church of San Marco in Milan on 22 May 1874, the first anniversary of Manzoni's death, as part of a church liturgy.
 Verdi himself conducted, and the four soloists were Teresa Stolz (soprano), Maria Waldmann (mezzo-soprano), Giuseppe Capponi (tenor) and Ormondo Maini (bass).

 As Aida, Amneris and Ramfis respectively, Stolz, Waldmann, and Maini had all sung in the European premiere of Aida in 1872, and Capponi was also intended to sing the role of Radames at that premiere but was replaced due to illness.
 Teresa Stolz went on to a brilliant career, Waldmann retired very young in 1875, but the male singers appear to have faded into obscurity.
 Also, Teresa Stolz was engaged to Angelo Mariani in 1869, but she later left him.

 The Requiem was repeated at La Scala three days later on 25 May with the same soloists and Verdi again conducting.
 It won immediate contemporary success, although not everywhere.
 It received seven performances at the Opéra-Comique in Paris, but the new Royal Albert Hall in London could not be filled for such a Catholic occasion.
 In Venice, impressive Byzantine ecclesiastical decor was designed for the occasion of the performance.

-Its debut performance in the United States was in Boston in 1878, by the still thriving, Handel and Haydn Society.
+Its first performance in the United States was in Boston in 1878, by the Handel and Haydn Society.

 It later disappeared from the standard choral repertoire, but made a reappearance in the 1930s and is now regularly performed and a staple of many choral societies.